irsyadadl/paranoid/README.md

 ```

 ## Usage

-This package is a collection of ico icon from [irsyadadl](https://irsyad.co).
-You can use it like this:
+It's so simple.
+You just need to import the icon you want to use and use it like a component.
+If you dom't know what icon you want to use, you can find it [here](https://irsyad.co/paranoid).

 ```jsx
 import { IconBag } from "@irsyadadl/paranoid";